Signed in as:

 Many do not know of its functionality and how it helps keep the AC system problem free.

-A clogged drain line prevents a unit from reducing humidity, and the resulting excess moisture may discolor walls or carpet as well as cause water damage to ceilings, wall, etc..
+A clogged drain, if not properly vented, can cause water spills that can ruin walls, ceilings and floors which are a major cause of mold which can be harmful...
 Occasionally, a clogged home plumbing system can be confused with a clogged drain line.
 Our technicians will make the appropriate recommendations as needed.

 An air conditioner's filters, coils, and fins require regular maintenance for the unit to function effectively and efficiently throughout its years of service.
 Neglecting necessary maintenance ensures a steady decline in air conditioning performance while energy use steadily increases.
 Check out our Energy Saver 101 Infographic: Home Cooling for more ways to help improve your comfort and the efficiency of your air conditioner.